Road Safety Manual

 Pillar 4: Safer road users

-The aim of this pillar is to encourage the development of comprehensive programmes to improve road user behaviour, and sustained or increased enforcement of laws and standards, combined with public awareness/education to increase seatbelt and helmet wearing rates, to reduce drink-driving, speed and other risk factors.
+The aim of this pillar is to encourage the development of comprehensive programmes to improve road user behaviour, and sustained or increased enforcement of laws and standards, combined with public awareness/education to increase seat belt and helmet wearing rates, to reduce drink-driving, speed and other risk factors.

 Pillar 5: Post-crash response